alertlogic/rebar3_erllambda/README.md

 [github issue](https://github.com/alertlogic/rebar3_erllambda/issues),
 or simply submit a PR directly that implements your improvement.

-For complex changes, or the introduction of a major feature, it is beneficial to discuss ideas before implementing them, so that your efforts can focus on pull requests that will be accepted more easily.
+For complex changes or the introduction of a major feature, it is beneficial to discuss ideas before implementing them, so that your efforts can focus on pull requests that will be accepted more easily.